slow-session/wellington.session.nz/slowsession.md

 Recent slow session tunes of the week
 --------

-These are the <span id="tunesCount"></span> tunes we've been learning over the last couple of months.
+These are the <span id="tunesCount"></span> tunes we've been learning over the last few months.

 <div class="row rowTuneTable">
   <div class="small-12 columns tunesTable" id="tunesTable"></div>